Antigua Boat Sheds: Geography

 The sheds are named after Antigua Street and the Antigua Bridge, which is today the northern terminus of Antigua Street; although until 1904, Antigua Street extended as far north as Armagh Street.
 The boat sheds are right next to the northern end of the Antigua Bridge and opposite Christchurch Hospital.

 History

 The sheds were built between 1882 and 1883 by two Lyttelton boat builders Albert Shaw and J.T.
 Tidd.
 They launched their first boat on 28 July 1882.
-Samuel Anstey took over the boat sheds in 1896 and introduced photographic services from within the boat sheds.
+Albert Shaw bought out Tidd in 1887.
+In 1896 Shaw partnered with Samuel Anstey.
+Anstey introduced photographic services from within the boat sheds.
 On 14 May 1907 a fire destroyed half of the Antigua Boat Sheds along with around half the boats.
 The eastern end was replaced by a new two-storey section.
+In 1920, Albert's son, William Shaw took over the business.
+In 1930 Mr Bennett bought the business which he ran until Mr Bill Dini took over in 1948.
 The business was taken over by Maurice and Diane Phipps in 1978.
 In 1986, they sold the business to their daughter and son-in-law, Mike and Sally Jones, and later they sold them the building, too.
 As of 2017, the Jones' are still the proprietors of the business.

 The building survived the 2010 and 2011 Christchurch earthquakes due to recent renovation and strengthening work.